Automatic Discovery and Description of Human Planning Strategies: A new method for discovering and describing human planning strategies

 \section{A new method for discovering and describing human planning strategies}

 We created a method that enables (cognitive) scientists to generate descriptions of human planning strategies using data from sequential decision-making experiments conducted with the Mouselab-MDP paradigm \citep{Callaway2021,CallawayLiederKrueger2017}.
-As illustrated in Figure~\ref{fig:pipeline}, our method comprises the following steps: 1) collecting and pre-processing process-tracing data on human planning, 2) setting up a vocabulary of logical predicates that can be used to describe people's strategies, 3) running our new algorithm to automatically discover how many different strategies people used and what those strategies are.
-Our method automatically describes the discovered strategies as step-by-step procedures.
-The first three subsections describe each of these three steps in turn.
+As illustrated in Figure~\ref{fig:pipeline}, our method comprises the following steps: 1) collecting and pre-processing process-tracing data on human planning, 2) setting up a vocabulary of logical predicates that can be used to describe people's strategies, 3) running our new algorithm 10 times to automatically discover strategies possibly used by people, 4) applying a choice heuristic to select which of those strategies are accurate.
+Importantly, during strategy discovery, our algorithm automatically describes the found strategies as step-by-step procedures.
+The first four subsections describe each of these four steps in turn.
 We also detail the algorithm itself.
 The last section reports on the technical details of setting up the initial code base for our pipeline and can be skipped.